Internet News Website

 Steven Adams, an analyst with Meridian Consulting Partners, noted that the partnership could reshape the insurance industry's approach to risk assessment.
 "Traditional actuarial models rely on historical data and broad demographic categories," Steven Adams said.
 "This provides real-time, individualized risk profiles."

 International regulatory questions remain unresolved.
 The service's global coverage raises questions about sovereignty and cross-border surveillance that existing space law frameworks don't directly address.
-Dr. Angela Torres, a professor of space law at Brookstone University, said the technology "exists in a regulatory gray area that governments are just beginning to understand."
+Dr. Caroline Mitchell, a professor of space law at Riverside Academic Institute, said the technology "exists in a regulatory gray area that governments are just beginning to understand."